 \subsection{Name Generation Process}

-\begin{flushleft} I generate a list of names that are highly indicative of race (Asian or white) and gender (male or female), combining the approaches of \cite{fryer2004causes} and \cite{gornall_gender_2020}.
-I use the Social Security Administration (SSA) dataset,\footnote{The SSA dataset is available at \href{https://www.ssa.gov/OACT/babynames/limits.html}{https://www.ssa.gov/OACT/babynames/limits.html}, accessed on July 27, 2019.} birth records for selecting first names highly indicative of gender,\footnote{Birth Statistical Master File: \hyperlink{https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm}{https://www.cdc.gov/nchs/data\_access/vitalstatsonline.htm}, accessed on July 27, 2019. } and 2010 U.S. Census data for generating last names highly indicative of race.\footnote{2010 Census surnames product: \hyperlink{https://www.census.gov/topics/population/genealogy/data/2010_surnames.html}{https://www.census.gov/topics/population/genealogy/data/2010\_surnames.html} accessed on July 27, 2019.} The full lists of names are provided in Appendix \ref{sec:namegeneration} Table \ref{namelist}.
+To generate a list of names that are highly indicative of race (Asian or white) and gender (male or female), this paper combines the approaches of \cite{fryer2004causes} and \cite{gornall_gender_2020}.
+First names highly indicative of gender are selected based on birth records in Social Security Administration (SSA) dataset.\footnote{The SSA dataset is available at \href{https://www.ssa.gov/OACT/babynames/limits.html}{https://www.ssa.gov/OACT/babynames/limits.html}, accessed on July 27, 2019.
+Birth Statistical Master File is available at \hyperlink{https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm}{https://www.cdc.gov/nchs/data\_access/vitalstatsonline.htm}, accessed on July 27, 2019.} Last names highly indicative of race are generated based on 2010 U.S. Census data.\footnote{2010 Census surnames product is available at: \hyperlink{https://www.census.gov/topics/population/genealogy/data/2010_surnames.html}{https://www.census.gov/topics/population/genealogy/data/2010\_surnames.html} accessed on July 27, 2019.} The full lists of names are provided in Table \ref{namelist}.
 The following describes the detailed steps for generating these names.